 *This post contains affiliate links which at no cost to you allows us earn a commission on product purchases.

 As always be sure to read reviews on Amazon, forums, or elsewhere to be sure a unit is the right pick for you.

 Routers That Can Monitor Data Bandwidth Usage

-The AC1750 is the starter version of the Nighthawk series but with many good options to manage bandwidth usage.
+The RT-AC68U is one such router wuith many good options to manage bandwidth usage.

-If you are looking for a good router with the latest 802.11ac dual band technology along with many nice control features the Nighthawk series is worth a look.
+If you are looking for a good router with the latest 802.11ac dual band technology along with many nice control features the ASUS RT-AC68U is worth a look.